 - Support the university’s missions of creating, sharing, and applying knowledge.

-- Invest in the university through funding to the Vice President for Research and Economic Development (VPR/ED) office to contribute to the hiring and retention of outstanding faculty.
+- Invest in the university through funding to the Vice President for Research (VPR) office to contribute to the hiring and retention of outstanding faculty.

 - Provide seed funds to develop disclosed technologies in order to improve commercial potential.

 - Provide financial support to university start-ups (rent and fees for professional consulting).